gregod/addon-usbhid-to-mqtt/README.md

 Supply a password with `mqtt://username:password@homeassistant`.

 Make sure to set `max_token_length` to a reasonable length slightly exeeding the expected maximum length of tokens read from the device.

+When `debug` is set to true, information about the raw usb events is logged.

 ## Supported Devices